Distillery Loop and Cherry Street branch: Cherry Street branch

 Running on a separated right-of-way, the branch line is approximately 700 metres long and has three stops, each with a platform.
 Both streetcar tracks run on the east side of the street, with a tree-lined median separating them from two automobile lanes, and bike lanes on either side of them.
 The entire width is 32.5 metres, including sidewalks 5 metres wide.

 The branch line was built by Waterfront Toronto, in cooperation with the Toronto Transit Commission, to serve the West Don Lands neighbourhood and the Distillery District.
 The new West Don Lands neighbourhood was expected to have 6,000 units once opened.
 The projected cost of the branch line was $90 million.

 History

 In 2007, the plan for the Cherry Street streetcar line was finalized.
 Construction started south of King Street in 2012.
 In April and May 2014, the TTC constructed the junction at the corner of King Street East and Sumach Street.
 Completion and opening of the branch were delayed until after the 2015 Pan American Games; the new streetcar right-of-way crossed the security zone of the competition's Athletes Village.

 On June 19, 2016, the Cherry Street streetcar line opened and was originally served by the new 514 Cherry route, using Distillery Loop as the route's eastern terminal.
 On October 7, 2018, the 514 Cherry route was discontinued, and replaced by route 504A King running from Dundas West Station to Distillery Loop.
+As of September 3, 2025, Distillery Loop is also served by route 508 Lake Shore streetcars during both the AM and PM rush hours.